MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 If the returned item is tracked by lot or serial number, the PA Purchasing Returns Lot Number Entry or PA Purchasing Returns Serial Number Entry window will open when you leave the line.
 Select the lot or serial numbers to be returned.
 See *Assigning lot numbers to a return* or *Assigning serial numbers to a return* for more information.

-If you are using multiple bins, the Bin Quantity Entry window will open if a returned item that isn’t tracked by lot or serial numbers requires you to enter bin information.
-The total quantity selected at bins must equal the line’s extended quantity.
+If you are using multiple bins, the Bin Quantity Entry window will open if a returned item that isn't tracked by lot or serial numbers requires you to enter bin information.
+The total quantity selected at bins must equal the line's extended quantity.

 *You also can open the Purchasing Returns Lot Entry window or the Purchasing*